Small Business

 Understanding Inventory Management

-To effectively manage your inventory, it's essential to familiarize yourself with the different types of inventory that exist:
+To manage your tins efficiently, it is important that you understand the different sorts of inventory that exist:

 1. Raw Materials Inventory